Alexbxxi/movies-ui/README.md

 # Introduction

-Pulpomovies is a project for watch the most rated and search available movies using the API of https://www.themoviedb.org/. 😊
+MoviesUi is a project for watch the most rated and search available movies using the API of https://www.themoviedb.org/. 😊

 # Installation